rach-db/secleaf-q2-ctf-2026/forensics/needle_in_context.md

 ---

-# Initial Analysis
+# First Impressions

-After extracting the provided log archive, the directory contained hundreds of log files with repetitive entries such as:
+After extracting the archive, I was greeted with a huge number of log files.

+At first, it looked promising because many of them contained strings like:

 ```txt
 SecLeaf{temporary_15899}
 ```

-These appeared repeatedly across multiple files.
+But after seeing dozens of nearly identical “flags,” something felt off.

-The repetition, combined with the keyword:
+The repeated pattern and the word:

 ```txt
 temporary
 ```

-strongly suggested that these were intentional decoy flags rather than the real solution.
+made it pretty obvious that these were intentional decoys.

-Instead of brute-forcing every candidate, I shifted focus toward:
-- anomalies
+At that point, brute-forcing every possible flag didn’t make sense anymore.

+So instead of focusing on quantity, I started looking for:
 - unusual filenames
-- non-repetitive patterns
+- inconsistencies
+- and anything that broke the normal pattern.

 ---

-# Identifying Suspicious Files
+# Looking for Anomalies

-Among the large number of generic log files, several filenames stood out immediately:
+Most of the files followed generic naming conventions, but a few stood out immediately:

 ```txt
 notes2.log